The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-yeah yeah it always is great be be before you guys go to bed you just shake hands instead of kiss it's just nice like to to just keep everything you know on the up and up and as calculated as can be that's why
+Yeah, yeah.
+It always is great.
+Before you guys go to bed, you just shake hands instead of kiss.
+It's just nice to keep everything, you know, *on the up and up* and *as calculated as can be*.
+That's why.

 Sam Parr